mchjess/t1a3python/README.md

 1. Tested adding tasks.
     First test - failed.
     Initial issue with tasks not saving to the list of tasks.
 Error addressed with syntax change and addition of confirmation of task added.
+Category removed.

     Second test - passed.